If you’re new to writing poems and need some guidance, our beginner’s guide to writing poetry will help you.

 17. Carcanet Press

 Carcanet Press is a British publishing house that’s still going strong in their fifth decade.
 Over the last couple of years, they’ve published comprehensive and diverse classic poetries in both English and other languages.
 Yes.
 Unlike many other publishing houses featured on our list, Carcanet works with translated poetry.
 Some of their best poetry titles include ‘1829’ and ‘The Vampyre and Other Writings’.
 So if you’ve written something on a similar note, contact them on this page.
+Note that Carcanet only accepts submissions between 1 July and 31 July.

 18. Agenda Editions